frostney/my-tech-stack/README.md

 *Frameworks:*
 * React Native

 I am a big fan of React Native and have used it for apps that are currently in the App Store.
+React Native for me has all the advantages of JavaScript in a mobile platform:
+- Interfaces with native controls
+- Declarative UI (The React part of React Native)
+- Multiple threads

 ## Games
 That depends on the platform I'm targeting.
 But additionally to the technologies mentioned so far, these technologies may also be under consideration: